tpoisot/ms_abc_networks/ms/ms.md

 removed.
 Second, interactions strengths (if present) were removed.
 This yields adjacency matrices in which all species have at least one interaction.

-!{zscores}

 ## Simulations

 We conducted the following two numerical experiments.
 First, we conducted a systematic exploration of the model's behavior using evenly spaced parameter values.
 Each combination of parameters was simulated 1000 times.
+This allowed us to ensure that the model could return networks with all possible configurations, and that the output covered a range of network structure larger than what was observed in nature.
 Second, we sampled the parameter space uniformly, by drawing $10^5$ parameters sets at random from within the aforementioned bounds.
 These outputs were used in the parameter selection experiment described below.

 ## Network measures

-We measure th

-- connectance
-- nestedness
-- motifs (explain the correction)
+We measured four key families of bipartite network structure indices.
+First, connectance, which is the $\frac{L}{T\times B}$, with $L$ the number of interactions, and $T$ and $B$ the number of species in the top and bottom groups.
+Second, nestedness [@almeida-neto_cmf], using the NODF measure, which {==todo==}.
+Third, modularity, using LP-BRIM [@liu_cdl; @barber_dnc], which gives values close to 1 when there are modules in the network, and values closer to 0 otherwise.
+Finally, we measured the proportion of {==xx==}
+bipartites motifs [@baker_srf]. {>>more<<}

 The raw number of motifs was corrected to account for the number of species in each layer of the bipartite network.
 The maximum number of a motif with (e.g.) 2